angpro/TreeMenuDjangoApp/README.md

 # TreeMenuDjangoApp

-TreeMenuDjangoApp is a Django app to draw a tree menu.
+TreeMenuDjangoApp is a Django app to draw a tree menu with basic frontend.
 This app could be used in more complex projects.

 ## Installation